Landscape Planning

 -

-Module 1: Introduction to Landscape-Scale Conservation Planning and Key Planning Frameworks
+Module 1: Introduction to Landscape-Scale Conservation Planning and Key Planning Frameworks (March 4th)

-Identify available landscape planning frameworks
+Identify some available landscape planning frameworks that you may want to use in the future.

 Guest instructor: Tom Miewald, Program Director 1000 Landscapes for 1 Billion People (Ecoagricultural Partners)

-Module 2: Choosing an Appropriate Landscape Boundary
+Module 2: Choosing an Appropriate Landscape Boundary (March 6th)

 Guest instructor: Hannah Grice, Operations Manager, LandScale (Rainforest Alliance)

-Module 3: Key Processes in Landscape Planning & Creating a Planning Infrastructure
+Module 3: Key Processes in Landscape Planning & Creating a Planning Infrastructure (March 11th)

 Define the human and technical infrastructure to support ongoing assessment and planning